danielscholl/iot-resources/README.md

 __PreRequisites__

-This sample requires the use of [direnv](https://direnv.net/) and setups a .envrc for use.
+This sample requires the use of [direnv](https://direnv.net/) and creates an .envrc for use.

 ```bash
 # Azure Resources